-The 2035 MTP/SCS includes regional investments in the transportation system across the three counties.
-The distribution of transportation investments are greater in low income and minority populations compared to other populations.
+The 2045 MTP/SCS includes regional investments in the transportation system across the three counties.
+The distribution of transportation investments are equal, if not greater, in low income and minority areas compared to other areas.

-The analysis for low income populations shows that the 2035 MTP/SCS will result in higher increases in transportation investments for low income and poverty populations: 90 percent in low income areas compared to 10 percent in non-low income areas and 62 percent in poverty areas compared to 38 percent in non-poverty areas.
+The analysis for low income populations shows that the 2045 MTP/SCS will result in nearly the same distribution of transportation investments for low income populations and non-low income populations.

-The analysis also shows that the 2035 MTP/SCS will result in higher investments for minority populations as compared to non-minority populations: 79 percent in minority areas compared to 21 percent in non-minority areas.
+The analysis also shows that the 2045 MTP/SCS will result in higher investments for minority populations as compared to non-minority populations.